BaneleS352/GHE-Compliance-dashboard/docs/API.md

 Reports (`admin` or `approver`): `GET /api/reports/counterparty-concentration`, `/status-breakdown`, `/sla`, `/high-value`, `/list`, and `/export`.
 Report filters are query parameters such as date range, department, and status.

-Admin-only namespaces:
+Admin namespaces and permissions:

 - `/api/admin/dashboard` — dashboard aggregates
 - `/api/admin/users` — list, read, create, update, delete users
-- `/api/admin/config` — system config, dropdowns, approval options, organizations
+- `/api/admin/config` — system config, approval options, and organizations are admin-only; `GET /api/admin/config/dropdowns` is authenticated-user readable and its update route is admin-only
 - `/api/admin/workflows/rules` — workflow rule CRUD

 ## Errors and conventions

 Successful mutations return the affected resource or a confirmation; deletes may return `204`.
 Validation and authorization failures use 4xx responses.
 Unknown routes return `{ "error": "Not found" }`; unexpected failures return `{ "error": "Internal server error" }`.
 Do not rely on error message text as a stable API contract.

+`JWT_SECRET` is required. `PORT` defaults to `3001`; JWTs expire after one hour. `CORS_ORIGIN` accepts comma-separated origins.
+In production, CORS is denied unless explicitly configured.
+JSON and URL-encoded request bodies are limited to 1 MB. `EMAIL_WEBHOOK_URL` is optional and enables outbound notification delivery.